- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 - Nausea (or feeling like you need to throw up): Nausea occasionally occurs when you first start taking the Pill and will often go away in a few days.
 It is less likely to occur if the Pill is taken after dinner or with a bedtime snack.

 - Headaches: Headaches may occur because of stress at school or home, too little sleep, sinus infections, or migraines.
 The Pill can make headaches better or worse.
-If your health care provider thinks your headaches are related to the Pill, he/she may prescribe an oral contraceptive pill with a lower amount of estrogen or have you go off the Pill for a short time.
+If your health care provider thinks your headaches are related to the Pill, he/she may prescribe an oral contraceptive pill with a lower amount of estrogen or have you stop the Pill for a short time.
 If you have migraine headaches, talk to your health care provider about whether the Pill is right for you.

 - Mood changes: Feeling up and down emotionally can sometimes happen to anyone and is unlikely to be caused by the Pill.
 Exercising regularly and following a healthy diet may help along with talking to a counselor.
 Make sure you let your health care provider know how you are feeling.